andithemudkip/bot-util/README.md

 All getters accept an `options` object.
 Currently the only parameter the `options` object supports is `fields` which specifies which fields should be retrieved from the Facebook API.

-The `fields` parameter can either be a string (with the fields separated by ","), or an array of strings
+The `fields` parameter can either be a string (with the fields separated by ","), or an array of strings.
+For example:
-example:
 ```js
 bot_util.facebook.pages[id].get.posts.all({fields: ['id', 'message', 'type']})
 .then(res => {